-When the mouths of the river Rotte were closed in 1250, the foundation was laid for the port of Rotterdam as we know it today: the largest port in Europe.
+When the mouths of the river Rotte were closed in 1250, the foundation was laid for the port of Rotterdam as we know it today: the largest and most modern port in Europe.
 Experience its rich history at the various museums and exhibitions within and outside the port area.
-They not only allow us to look back, but also to look ahead at the unique perspectives and plans for the future.
+They not only allow us to look back, but we also show the port of today and the port of the future.

 Would you like to know more about the port area, shipping, Rotterdam and other port-related subjects?
 In that case a visit to one of the museums below is just the thing for you!

 Take a look at their websites for current programmes, opening times and address details.

 You cannot get any closer to Europe’s most modern port.
 Experience the developments in Rotterdam’s newest port area with your own eyes.
 Maasvlakte 2 does not only show you the world’s most modern container terminals and largest sea-going vessels, you can also view the latest offshore developments.
 Be amazed by Rotterdam’s role in digitising and developing promising forms of new energy.

 Tax & Customs Museum